valo/solid-funicular/docs/SPEC.md

 - Non-recourse: borrower can walk away if collateral value < debt
 - Borrower’s upside capped at `K_call` strike
 - Optional refinance path in the middle-case settlement region to avoid collateral sale
+- Underwriting fee charged at origination, paid by lender to protocol fee collector

 Collateral liquidation is now used **only as a last resort**, and **only after a refinance attempt fails** (in eligible cases) or a refi grace window has expired.